mrzli/date-util/README.md

 #### `isoDateTimeToIsoTime`

-Converts from an ISO datetime string to the time part of an ISO datetime string.
+Converts from an ISO datetime string to ISO time string.

-Accepts the same kinds of ISO datetime input strings as [isoDateTimeToUnixMilliseconds](#isodatetimetounixmilliseconds).

-For a description of `options`, and more examples, see [dateObjectToIsoTime](#dateobjecttoisotime).
+Check [parameters](#parameters) section for more information.

 ```ts
 const output = isoDateTimeToIsoTime('2023-12-31T23:45:12.614Z', {